Whoa, you’re here early! We’re still on Beta, so excuse any error or mistakes.

 What is CBD?

-Cannabidiol, which is most commonly referred to as CBD, is the second most prevalent chemical compound found in cannabis, also called cannabinoids.
+Cannabidiol, which is most commonly referred to as CBD, is the most prevalent cannabinoid compound found in fiber-type cannabis, also called hemp.
+CBD actually exists first as its parent, CBDA (cannabidiolic acid), before harvesting and processing.
 Even though THC might be more widely known, CBD was discovered 20 years before THC, during the 1940s.

 CBD.jpg

-While human trials are needed, some medical cannabis companies like the England-based GW Pharmaceuticals have conducted important initial studies on laboratory rodents.
+England-based GW Pharmaceuticals conducted important and rigorous clinical efficacy studies with specific pediatric epilepsy populations.
 GW Pharmaceuticals manufactures a pharmaceutical-grade CBD oil that is branded as Epidiolex.
-This CBD oil is the first cannabis-derived prescription drug to be approved by the US Food and Drug Administration (FDA).
+This CBD isolate oil is the first cannabis-derived prescription drug to be approved by the US Food and Drug Administration (FDA).

 Effects of CBD

 When people think of the effects of CBD, they often confuse them with THC.
-THC is the main psychoactive cannabinoid found in cannabis, and CBD is the main non-psychoactive cannabinoid.
-This means that the effects of CBD products will typically not produce a “high”.
+THC is the main psychoactive cannabinoid found in cannabis, and CBD is the main non-impairing cannabinoid.
+This means that the effects of CBD products will not produce a “high” in typical doses of hemp products.

 Potential Benefits of CBD